68 most interesting dental facts that will blow your mind

 As it turns out, most people only know a fraction of things about the dental world.
-Once you read through these facts, you’ll realize this too.
+Reading through these facts might help you realize this too.
+It may aid your oral health to learn a couple things.
+Plus, your new party trick could be shooting out teeth-related trivia.

 - You spend 38.5 days of your life brushing teeth